Economy of Finland: Industry

-Since the 1990s, Finnish industry, which for centuries had relied on the country's vast forests, has become increasingly dominated by electronics and services, as globalization lead to a decline of more traditional industries.
+Since the 1990s, Finnish industry, which for centuries had relied on the country's vast forests, has become increasingly dominated by electronics and services, as globalization led to a decline of more traditional industries.
 Outsourcing resulted in more manufacturing being transferred abroad, with Finnish-based industry focusing to a greater extent on R&D and hi-tech electronics.

 Electronics

-The Finnish electronics and electrotechnics industry relies on heavy investment in R&D, and has been accelerated by the liberalisation of global markets.
-Electrical engineering started in the late 19th century with generators and electric motors built by Gottfried Strömberg, now part of the ABB.
-Other Finnish companies – such as Instru, Vaisala and Neles (now part of Metso) - have succeeded in areas such as industrial automation, medical and meteorological technology.
-Nokia was once a world leader in mobile telecommunications.
+The Finnish electronics and electrotechnical industry has evolved from early electrical machinery manufacturing in the late 19th century to a major contributor to global telecommunications and industrial automation.
+During the 1990s and early 2000s, Nokia became one of the world’s leading mobile phone producers, and Finland briefly held a dominant position in global mobile phone market and network infrastructure.
+Although Nokia’s consumer market share declined after 2010, the company remains a significant global supplier of 5G networking equipment through Nokia Networks.
+Finnish industry today emphasizes high-technology components, measurement systems, and automation solutions.
+Examples are firms such as Vaisala who specialize in meteorological instrumentation and ABB Finland producing industrial robotics and power systems.
+Strong investment in research and development—regularly among the highest per capita in the world— continues to support innovation in Finland’s advanced electronics manufacturing and telecommunications technology.

 Metals, engineering and manufacturing

 Finland has an abundance of minerals, but many large mines have closed down, and most raw materials are now imported.
 For this reason, companies now tend to focus on high added-value processing of metals.
 The exports include steel, copper, chromium, gold, zinc and nickel, and finished products such as steel roofing and cladding, welded steel pipes, copper pipe and coated sheets.
 Outokumpu is known for developing the flash smelting process for copper production and stainless steel.